adlai/scalpl/README.md

 ## Nature of the Beast

+* Please be a where of false friends, read ear rings, and closed enemies.

 * Harvesting progresses best when the market moves harmoniously with the configured parameters: for example, the most profitable targeting for a market which trends sideways will be equal allocation.